folkertdev/rust-rfcs/text/3720-labeled-match.md

 The state transitions (going from one branch of the match to another) can be annotated with the `const` keyword, providing more accurate CFG information to the backend.
 That means:

-- more valid programs are accepted by the borrow checker
+- more valid programs are accepted, increasing expressivity
 - the backend can generate better code, leading to significant speedups

 ### Basic example